Diversity of tactics: Recent scholarship

-Piven’s findings affirm that of other social movement scholars, such as William Gamson and Pamela Oliver.
-Oliver wrote that, "Today’s young people are generally taught a celebratory history of the civil rights movement…Our young are rarely taught about the riots, and even many academic sources on the Black movement ignore or downplay the riots.
+Piven's findings affirm that of other social movement scholars, such as William Gamson and Pamela Oliver.
+Oliver wrote that, "Today's young people are generally taught a celebratory history of the civil rights movement...Our young are rarely taught about the riots, and even many academic sources on the Black movement ignore or downplay the riots.
 It seems as if those who are old enough to remember the riots are trying to forget them."

-Within the sociology field itself, however, positive results from the "radical flank effect" are widely acknowledged.
-The radical flank effect was first named by Herbert H. Haines in his book Black Radicalism and the Civil Rights Mainstream, where he states that "the turmoil which the militants created was indispensable to black progress and indeed, black radicalization had the net effect of enhancing the bargaining position of mainstream civil rights groups and hastening many of their goals…[this finding] has implications for any social movement which is composed of moderate and radical factions…"
+Within the sociology field, positive results from the "radical flank effect" are widely acknowledged.
+The radical flank effect was first named by Herbert H. Haines in his book Black Radicalism and the Civil Rights Mainstream, where he states that "the turmoil which the militants created was indispensable to black progress and indeed, black radicalization had the net effect of enhancing the bargaining position of mainstream civil rights groups and hastening many of their goals...[this finding] has implications for any social movement which is composed of moderate and radical factions..."

 In recent years, academic historians have become more forthright about the role of force in the civil rights movement.
 Scholars such as Charles M. Payne, Akinyele Umoja, and Timothy Tyson explicated on the utility of militant activity (ranging from armed deterrence to mass rioting) in ending formal segregation in the United States.
 In his book I've Got the Light of Freedom, Payne reflected on the way in which black militancy co-existed with nonviolent ideals: